weeweefinch/Cert-Automations/README.md

 3. Ensure all prerequisites are met
 4. Verify your Cloudflare API token permissions

 For bugs or feature requests, please open an issue in the GitHub repository.
+But I may never update again.
+This was a one off for a POC. ;)